sakibarifin/CRDCS/README.md

 # CRDCS

-Corruption Resistant Digital Certificate System
+## Corruption Resistant Digital Certificate System

+A system that prevents even the gate keepers of the system of committing certificate fraud.